 How to Backup SQL Server to Dropbox

-Follow this simple steps to create SQL Server backup job which will make scheduled backups and send them to Dropbox.
+Follow these simple steps to create a backup job that will make scheduled backups and send them to Dropbox.

-- Start SQLBackupAndFTP, connect to the SQL Server and go to the “Select Databases” section.
-Click the gear button and tick those databases which you are going to backup.
+- Now choose your databases that should be backed up.
+To do it go to the “Select Databases” section, click the gear button and tick those databases which you are going to backup.

 - Now everything is ready to start making backups.
 All your backups will run according to the schedule, also, you can run a backup immediately by clicking “Run Now”.

-As you can see it takes only a few minutes to create a SQL Server database backup job which will do all work for you.
+As you can see it takes only a few minutes to create a SQL Server database backup job that will do all work for you.